Projectors on the intermediate algebraic Jacobians: Representability of Chow groups and finite dimensional motives

-The implication ($2 \Rightarrow 3$) is due to Esnault and Levine \cite{EL}.
+The equivalence ($2 \Leftrightarrow 3$) follows immediately from diagram \ref{eq}.
+The implication ($4 \Rightarrow 3$) is obvious and the implication ($3 \Rightarrow 4$) is due to Esnault and Levine \cite{EL} (theorem \ref{ELdeligne} below together with lemma \ref{essential}).
 The main argument is a generalized decomposition of the diagonal as performed by Laterveer \cite{Laterveer} and Paranjape \cite{Paranjape} among others after Bloch's and Srinivas' original paper \cite{BS}.
-The implication ($3 \Rightarrow 1$) is standard, see proposition \ref{bloch}.
-Finally, we couldn't find any reference for the implication ($1 \Rightarrow 2$) so we include a proof of it, see corollary \ref{rep_inj}.
+Proposition \ref{bloch} proves the standard implication ($2 \Rightarrow 1$).
+We couldn't find any reference for the implication ($1 \Rightarrow 2$) so we include a proof of it, see corollary \ref{rep_inj}.
 The proof goes through a generalized decomposition of the diagonal as done in \cite[Theorem 1.2]{EL} with some minor changes (theorem \ref{decdiagonal}).